magiclen/validators/README.md

 ## Phone Number Support

+This will be totally changed after version 0.19.

 This crate supports [phonenumber](https://crates.io/crates/phonenumber) crate.
 The validator for phone numbers is in the `phone_number` module.

 To use `phone_number` module, you have to enable the **phone_<COUNTRY_CODE>** features for this crate.
 Or just use **phone** to enable the module for all countries.